-9.2 Part-time employment3
+9.2 Part-time employment2

-- (a) A part-time employee is an employee who: - (i) is engaged to work a regular pattern of ordinary hours each fortnight which are less than the ordinary hours worked by an equivalent full-time employee; and - (ii) receives, on a pro rata basis, the same salary and conditions of employment to those of an equivalent full-time employee who performs the same kind of work. - (b) For each ordinary hour worked, a part-time employee will be paid no less than: - (i) 1/38th of the minimum weekly rate of pay for their classification where an equivalent fulltime employee's ordinary hours of work are 38 hours per week; or - (ii) 1/40th of the minimum weekly rate of pay for their classification where an equivalent fulltime employee's ordinary hours of work are 40 hours per week - (c) A part time employee shall be provided with a roster prescribing their agreed pattern of ordinary hours over a roster cycle. - (d) All time worked by a part-time employee in excess of their agreed rostered hours: - (i) on any one day; and/or - (ii) over the roster cycle, shall be paid at the appropriate overtime rate prescribed in clause 18.2.
+- (a) A part-time employee is an employee who: - (i) is engaged to work a regular pattern of ordinary hours each fortnight which are less than the ordinary hours worked by an equivalent full-time employee; and - (ii) receives, on a pro rata basis, the same salary and conditions of employment to those of an equivalent full-time employee who performs the same kind of work. - (b) For each ordinary hour worked, a part-time employee will be paid no less than: - (i) 1/38th of the minimum weekly rate of pay for their classification where an equivalent full-time employee's ordinary hours of work are 38 hours per week; or - (ii) 1/40th of the minimum weekly rate of pay for their classification where an equivalent full-time employee's ordinary hours of work are 40 hours per week - (c) A part time employee shall be provided with a roster prescribing their agreed pattern of ordinary hours over a roster cycle. - (d) Subject to clause 9.2(e) all time worked by a part-time employee in excess of their agreed rostered hours: - (i) on any one day; and/or - (ii) over the roster cycle, shall be paid at the appropriate overtime rate prescribed in clause 18.2.